libsbmlsim/libsbmlsim/README.txt

   (*1 libSBML: http://sbml.org/Software/libSBML)

-  LibSBMLSim can be used to create your own SBML-compatible simulator, plug-in, web based application and web services.
+  LibSBMLSim can be used to create your own SBML capable simulator, plug-in, web based application and web services.
 The API is quite straight forward.
 You can run a simulation and generate a result file in Comma Separated Values (CSV) with a few lines of codes.